-The Fibre Channel Protocol (FCP) supports access to Small Computer System Interface (SCSI) peripheral devices in the z/VM, z/VSE, and Linux on System z environments.
+The Fibre Channel Protocol (FCP) supports access to Small Computer System Interface (SCSI) peripheral devices in the z/VM, z/VSE, and Linux on IBM z Systems environments.
 This is in contrast to FICON, the protocol which supports access to Extended Count Key Data (ECKD) peripheral devices.

 FCP utilizes the Queued Direct Input/Output (QDIO) architecture, in similar fashion to the Open Systems Adapter (OSA) for Ethernet local area network (LAN) connectivity.
 Rather than using traditional channel programs, QDIO enables direct memory-to-memory transfers between the host and the channel.